convergencelabs/convergence-server/README.md

 - Please use the [Discourse Forum](https://forum.convergence.io) for general and technical questions, so the whole community can benefit.
 - For paid dedicated support or custom development services, [contact us](https://convergence.io/contact-sales/) directly.
 - Email <support@convergencelabs.com> for all other inquiries.

+## License
+The Convergence Server is licensed under the [GNU Public License v3](LICENSE.txt) (GPLv3) license.
+Refer to the [LICENSE.txt](LICENSE.txt) for the specific terms and conditions of the license.

+The Convergence Server is also available under a Commercial License.
+If you are interested in a non-open source license please contact us at [Convergence Labs](https://convergencelabs.com).